spenserblack/actions-settings/README.md

 This action will not support all settings.
 This action effectively heightens push access to admin access, so this action will only support settings that are reasonably safe for a user trusted with push access to modify.

+## Usage

+You must generate a personal access token, as this action needs heightened permissions to modify settings.
+It is recommended to create a fine-grained token and limit it to only relevant repositories